Canon 1300D vs G3X

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in March 2016 and June 2015.
 The 1300D is a DSLR, while the G3X is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (G3X) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the G3X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the G3X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 1300D and the Canon G3 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon G3 X. The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).